said-gamal/Multifuture-Prediction/README.md

 - annotation and object tracking (by using YOLOv5 and DeepSORT)
 - semantic segmentation (by using DeepLab)

-and making the whole preprocess automated.
+and making the whole process automated.